dqops/dqo/docs/checks/column/strings/string-valid-dates-percent.md

 **string valid dates percent** checks

 **Description**
-Column level check that ensures that there is at least a minimum percentage of valid dates in a monitored column.
+Column-level check that ensures that there is at least a minimum percentage of valid dates in a monitored column.

 ___